vivaansinghvi07/smoky-mountain-data-comp/README.md

 ├─ step2
 │  ├─ archive                   // contains old, unused code
-│  │  ├─ model_from_contour.ipynb   // used to predict if a leaf was good or not from the contour itself │  │  └─ seg_from_contour           // files for above model
+│  │  ├─ model_from_contour.ipynb   // used to predict if a leaf was good or not from the contour itself │  │  └─ seg_from_contour           // files for the above model
 │  │     ├─ data.csv                    // training data
 │  │     ├─ model.pkl                   // model itself
 │  │     └─ scaler.pkl                  // StandardScaler